mahmoud-farag/kalbonyan_elmarsos/Udemy/03.React-The-Complete-Guide(inclHooks,ReactRouter,Redux)/README.md

 ### ✅Section 9: Diving Deeper: Working with Fragments, Portals & "Refs"

-### ❌Section 10: Advanced: Handling Side Effects, Using Reducers & Using the Context API
+### ✅Section 10: Advanced: Handling Side Effects, Using Reducers & Using the Context API

-### ❌Section 11: Practice Project: Building a Food Order App
+### ✅Section 11: Practice Project: Building a Food Order App

 ### ❌Section 12: A Look Behind The Scenes Of React & Optimization Techniques